wix-incubator/quix/documentation/docs/presto.md

 ---
 ## Features
 Quix is a great tool for querying Presto.
-You can execute multiple queries in parallel, stream results straight to your browser, download them as cvs, build visualizations, share your notes with other people in your organization and more.
+You can execute multiple queries in parallel, stream results straight to your browser, download them as csv, build visualizations, share your notes with other people in your organization and more.

 ## Setup

 ### 1. Pick a new name for your presto note and update .env

-Add/update following properties to .env file to configure your new note
+Add/update the following properties to the .env file to configure your new notebook

 | Variables        | Meaning           | Example  |
 | ------------- |:-------------:| -----:|